AyalaBardugo/Load-Balanced-Web-Application/README.md

 ## Overview

-This project deploys a Python web application in Docker containers, utilizing Nginx as a load balancer and MySQL as a database.<br>
+This project deploys a Python web application in Docker containers, utilizing Nginx as a load balancer and MySQL as a database.
 The application increments a global counter, logs client requests, and uses cookies to enforce session stickiness in the load balancer.
 Deployment is managed with Docker Compose, and a Bash script enables dynamic scaling of application containers.

 ## Sequence Diagram